 Spencer Platt / Getty Images

 Expressionism and Fauvism are similar styles that began to appear in studios and galleries at the turn of the 20th century.
-Both are characterized by their use of bold, unrealistic colors chosen not to depict life as it is, but rather, as it feels or appears to the artist.
+Both are characterized by their use of bold, unrealistic colors chosen not to depict life as it is but rather as it feels or appears to the artist.

 The two styles differ in some ways.
 Expressionists, including Edvard Munch, sought to convey the grotesque and horror in everyday life, often with hyper-stylized brushwork and horrific images, such as he used to great effect in his painting "The Scream."